 No matter how good a business’s product or customer service is, you’ll likely find some negative reviews.
 Some would say even more so on Yelp than other sites.
 The bigger the business, the more total reviews they’ll have and likewise the more negative reviews they’ll have.
 At the bottom of nearly every business’s profile page on Yelp you’ll find a link to all the “not currently recommended” reviews, previously known as “filtered” reviews.
 Currently, Montway has 36 recommended reviews and 215 not recommended, both types have an average rating of 4 stars.
-(We have many more 5-star average reviews on other sites, more than most auto transport companies but that’s a topic for another day.)
+(We have many more 5-star average reviews on other sites, like here, here and here.
+More than most auto transport companies but that’s a topic for another day.)

 If you take a look at the “not currently recommended” reviews for any business, you’ll likely be surprised at just how negative they are.
 I certainly was.
 If you look a little closer, you’ll eventually notice that Yelp is choosing to sort these reviews first by lowest rating, then by most recent.